-SPN 351 Civilization and Culture I (3)
+SPN 351 Civilization and Culture I (GCD) (3)

 An introduction to the culture and civilizations of Latin America.
-A study of Latin American historical development and aspects and issues of its social, artistic, intellectual, and political life today.
+A study of physical and human geography, historical development, and major aspects of contemporary Latin American society.
 Prerequisite: SPN 321 & 322 or equivalent or instructor permission.

-SPN 352 Civilization and Culture II (3)
+SPN 352 Civilization and Culture II (GCD) (3)